 Our undergraduate major and minor serves between 60 and 80 students per year.
 Our high quality and popular undergraduate courses are taught by core and affiliate faculty across the university.

 We have a growing core faculty of full and joint appointments in Women's, Gender, and Sexuality Studies and almost 100 affiliate faculty members from departments and colleges across the university, making ours among the largest Women's, Gender, and Sexuality Studies affiliate faculty in the country.
 Among our core and affiliate faculty are many renowned Women's, Gender, and Sexuality Studies scholars.

-The department and its students and core and affiliate faculty enjoy the support of one of the oldest and largest community support groups in the country, the Friends of Women's Studies.
+The department and its students and core and affiliate faculty enjoy the support of one of the oldest and largest community support groups in the country, the Friends of Women's, Gender, and Sexuality Studies.
 Founded in 1980, Friends offers mentoring, networking and special programming for students, alumnae, faculty and the community.
 The group has continuously raised funds to provide scholarships and fellowships, student and faculty travel and research grants, visiting lecturers, and now, the Endowed Chair.

 In addition to being a long-standing, highly respected, and well-endowed program that offered among the first MA's in Women's Studies and the first MA/JD and enjoys the support of Friends, the department is also known for the following:

 - Organized one of the first and most influential conferences on Women's Studies-"Pioneers for Century III" (1976)